josbu/luci-app-subconverter/README.md

 ## Features

 * Supports amd64 and arm64 devices only
-* Tested on official OpenWRT 23.0.5, should be compatible with all amd64 and arm64 devices running OpenWRT
+* Tested on official OpenWRT 23.0.5 and LEDE R23.4.1, should be compatible with all amd64 and arm64 devices running OpenWRT

 ## System Requirements